Agrivatehq/Agris/README.md

 # Agris - Agri GIS

-A platform to process all seeing eye of Argus - Argus GIS
+A platform to process the Agricultural GIS